zenml-io/zenml/docs/book/component-gallery/experiment-trackers/custom.md

 ## Build your own custom experiment tracker

-If you want to create your own custom flavor for experiment tracker, you can follow the following steps:
+If you want to create your own custom flavor for an experiment tracker, you can follow the following steps:

 1. Create a class which inherits from the `BaseExperimentTracker` class and